jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

 The `internal_callable` property is used to define a callable function that will be used to read the internal data for the Model's objects.
 This is typically pfSense data that is not stored in the configuration, such as real-time metrics.
 The value assigned here must be a method available in the Model class.
+See the [Non-Configuration Based Models](#non-configuration-based-models) section for more information.

 Example: